-others who has the least worth of his own.
+He is always the severest censor of the merits of others who has the least worth of his own.

 Brown-Dudding-On Feb.
 9, 1963, Bro.
-Joe Albert Brown and Sister Mary Ellen Dudding of Salem, Va exchanged their wedding vows.
+Joe Albert Brown and Sister Mary Ellen Dudding of Salem, Va. exchanged their wedding vows.
 We wish them many happy years in the Lord's service; they attend the church that meets in Roanoke, Va.
+The writer of ficiated.

-The writer of. -J. W. Kornegay ficiated.
+-J. W. Kornegay

-Kelly-McCombs-At the church in Lovejoy, Penna. on Oct.
+Kelly-McCombs-At the church in Lovejoy, Penna, on Oct.
 20, 1962, Bro.
 Leo Francis Kelly and Sister Betty Jean McCombs exchanged their wedding vows.
 The ceremony was very beautiful in the presence of many friends.
 Bro.
 Tommy Shaw officiated.

--Wavne H. Pearce
+-Wayne H. Pearce

-Long-Sister Beatrice Long was born near Nixa.
-Mo. in 1912 and passed away October 21, 1962.
+Long-Sister Beatrice Long was born near Nixa, Mo. in 1912 and passed away October 21, 1962.
 She is survived by her husband, Roy; three sons, and three daughters.
-She was a member of the Benton Ave, congregation, Springfield, Mo.
+She was a member of the Benton Ave. congregation, Springfield, Mo.
 We miss Sister Long, for all that knew her loved her.
 The writer was asked to conduct the funeral.